JakasaurusRex/RoadTrippin/README.md

 https://github.com/user-attachments/assets/051fd605-8ccc-4d97-9e67-a0f030736416

 In the video, the values that I checked as a threshhold were a little too high!
-I lowered them later from a threshold pin value from 60 to 55.
+I lowered them later from a threshold pin value from 60 to 50.
 This stopped the flickering seen in the video.

+I realized when setting up the map that the circuits would not be able to be complete withour a source of electricity, like our bodys.
+So instead of always keeping the light on, I changed the code to keep track of when the the circuit was completed and to change the value of the light when the circuit is complete.
+For example, when you complete the circuit for the first time with a conductive pin, the light will turn on.
+Then when you pick up the pin again to remove it, you complete the circuit again and the light turns back off.

+I used this to create an example with one of the states in the demo video!